 Lab To Fork

 In 2013, the first lab-grown hamburger was served to a small, select audience in London.
 It took three months to make, cost $280,000, and was hotly debated as unscalable.
-Now, less than a decade later, not only is it scalable, it’s also becoming affordable.
+Now, less than a decade later, not only is it scalable, but it’s also becoming affordable.

 Singapore became the first country to allow the sale of lab-grown or cultured meat to the public in late 2021 and US company Eat Just launched its lab-grown chicken at a local restaurant.